Logo Image for Writing Support

 Understanding complex premodification with nouns and adjectives

 Nouns and adjectives are often combined to create a longer string of premodifiers of a headword.
 Although this means that a lot of information is packed into a few words, it means that the reader has to do some work to understand the relations between the premodifiers and the head word.
-Do all the modifiers See the glossary definition directly modify the headword?
+Do all the modifiers directly modify the headword?
 Or does one of the modifiers modify a modifier?

 Let's take the example catastrophic global warming.
 In this case we have a headword, the noun "warming", modified by two adjectives - catastrophic and global.
 The word global obviously modifies the noun "warming".
 But what about catastrophic?
 It's not just warming in general which is the topic but global warming.
 So catastrophic modifies the whole noun phrase global warming.